Course Outline

 Handling User Input in Government Web Applications

-Generating Output for Government Web Applications
+Generating Output for Government Users

-Connecting to a Database for Government Applications
+Connecting to a Database for Government Data Management

-Enabling Users to Register Through the Application for Government Services
+Enabling Users to Register through the Application for Government Services

 Securing the Web Application for Government Use